LATEST PODCAST : Episode 6 - From Bartending to L&D Leadership with Rory Coote

 Scalability & Customization

-Flexible enough for mid-to-large enterprises; role-based customization is easy.
+Flexible for mid-to-large enterprises; easy role-based customization.

 Pros & Cons of Each Platform